Clinical Information & Policies

 In other cases of problematic student conduct, at the discretion of the Course Director, and potentially the Associate Dean for Academic Affairs, a warning may be given to the student regarding the behavior in question, the behavior will be documented and potentially lead to a decrement in the student’s course grade and the student’s advisor will be advised.
 A second incidence of behavior of the same type may lead to removal from the clinical placement, with a requirement that the placement time be rescheduled at the student’s expense.

 In the event of significant problematic student behavior, as determined by the Clinical Instructor or Course Director, the student may be immediately removed from the clinical setting.
 The observed problematic behavior will be discussed with the Course Director, and documented in the student’s academic record.
-The Office of Student Services, Office of Academic Affairs, and the Associate Dean for Academic Affairs may be included in discussions of how to address the problematic behavior, and what further action is necessary.
+The Office of Academic Affairs and the Associate Dean for Academic Affairs may be included in discussions of how to address the problematic behavior, and what further action is necessary.
 In some instances, the student may not be allowed to return to the clinical setting.

 - At least ten years have elapsed from the date of conviction;